FredrikBorgstrom/arb_merge/README.md

 It can also take an arbitrary number of source folders by using a comma separated string of paths, and each one of these folders will be recursed through so files can be nested to any depth.

+**✨ New in v1.1.0**: Now works both as a command-line tool AND as a library with a clean API!

 ## Background

 I created this package because I couldn't find a package that supported multiple input folders (with different paths).